 Software-defined networking (SDN) describes an architecture that separates the network control plane and the forwarding plane, aiming to simplify and improve network control.
 IT teams are better able to rapidly adapt to changing business requirements and application needs.

-SDN is a highly flexible, agile way to adapt to growing bandwidth requirements.
+SDN is a highly flexible, agile way to adapt to growing networking requirements and enable automation and agility.
 By separating the network control and forwarding planes, SDN makes network control a programmable entity and abstracts the infrastructure underneath.

-Network engineers benefit from SDN because they no longer have to wrangle individual sections of the network to shape traffic.
-Instead, SDN takes care of this task, directing these individual “switches” to provide services when the business requires them.
+Network engineers benefit from SDN because they no longer have to wrangle individual network devices to offer network services, connect locations and applications, or govern resource and capacity utilization.
+Instead, SDN takes care of this task by directing these individual “switches” to provide services when the business requires them.